Billinsley History, Family Crest & Coats of Arms

 Early Origins of the Billinsley family

 The surname Billinsley was first found in Lancashire at Chapel-End Billinge, a township and chapelry, in the parish and union of Wigan, hundred of West Derby.
 "Billinge anciently gave name to a family the chief line of which terminated about the reign of Edward I., in a female heir, who married into the Heyton family."

 Important Dates for the Billinsley family

 This web page shows only a small excerpt of our Billinsley research.
-Another 58 words (4 lines of text) covering the years 1273, 1600, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Billinsley History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1273, 1600, 1481, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Billinsley History in all our PDF Extended History products and printed products wherever possible.

 Billinsley Spelling Variations